matt-ober1/notes/Mobile Devices Cheatsheet.md

 5. **Verify Full System Functionality**: Ensure the problem is resolved and no new issues are introduced.
 6. **Document Findings, Actions, and Outcomes**: Keep records for future reference.
 ```

-Feel free to copy and expand on this format for other sections!
-Let me know which section you’d like next.